QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Related Work

 \subsection{State Space Models (SSMs)}

-State-space models, known for their linear complexity in capturing long-range dependencies, have been integrated into deep learning architectures.
-The Structured State-Space model (S4) \cite{S4} was a pioneer in deep state-space modeling for remote dependency modeling.
-Subsequent advancements \cite{Hippo, S5, H3} further propelled the development of state-space models.
+State space models, known for their linear complexity in capturing long-range dependencies, have been integrated into deep learning architectures.
+The Structured State Space model (S4) \cite{S4} was a pioneer in deep state space modeling for remote dependency modeling.
+Subsequent advancements \cite{Hippo, S5, H3} further propelled the development of state space models.
 Mamba \cite{Mamba}, by integrating selection mechanisms and hardware-aware algorithms, has shown effective long-range modeling capabilities with linear complexity growth.

 Initially focused on NLP tasks, Mamba has rapidly expanded into other domains.
 Vim \cite{Vim} introduced a bidirectional SSM block for visual representation learning, achieving performance comparable to ViT \cite{ViT}.
 VMamba \cite{VMamba} introduced a cross-scan module to traverse spatial domains and convert non-causal visual images into ordered block sequences, maintaining linear complexity while retaining global receptive fields.
 LocalMamba \cite{Localmamba} employed a window-based scanning approach to integrate local inductive biases, enhancing the visual Mamba model.
-These advancements validate Mamba's efficacy in visual tasks, leading to its application in image classification \cite{VMamba, Vim, Simba, plainmamba, mambamixer}, video understanding \cite{MambaVideoUnderstanding, Videomambasuite, videomamba}, image restoration \cite{MambaIR, VmambaIR,zhen2024freqmamba}, point cloud analysis \cite{pointmamba, point,liu2024point}, and biomedical image segmentation \cite{Segment-U-mamba, Segmamba, Vm-unet, Swin-umamba}.
-This paper explores Mamba's potential in visual quality perception tasks, providing a simple yet effective baseline for future quality perception research.
+These advancements validate the efficacy of Mamba in visual tasks, leading to its application in image classification \cite{VMamba, Vim, Simba}, video understanding \cite{MambaVideoUnderstanding, Videomambasuite, videomamba}, image restoration \cite{MambaIR, VmambaIR,zhen2024freqmamba}, point cloud analysis \cite{pointmamba, point,liu2024point}, and biomedical image segmentation \cite{Segment-U-mamba, Segmamba, Swin-umamba}.
+These studies have demonstrated the effectiveness of state space models in visual tasks, providing a solid foundation for further exploration of their potential in visual perception.